AmrGomaa3/assembly_learn/README.md

 ## Aims & Goals

 * Keep examples minimal, clear, and focused on one concept at a time.
-* Use raw Linux syscalls only — no C runtime.
+* Use raw Linux syscalls only (no C standard library).
 * Provide detailed comments explaining register use and logic.
 * Serve as compact teaching references for low-level programming.